cam-rod/cam-rod.github.io/README.md

 # camrod.me

-This is the repo for my personal website, hand-crafted[^1] with the most artisanal HTML, CSS, and JavaScript known to humankind.
-In theory.
+This is the repo for my personal website, hand-crafted.

-[^1]: hand-assembled*, for legal reasons

 ## Licensing